 Culture: The rich culture of Pakistan is a very exciting prospect for travellers.
 From the Sindhi Ajrak to the Punjabi bhangra, you will get to learn a lot about the people in the subcontinent from Pakistan.

 Hospitality: If not for anything, the friendliness, generosity, and overall hospitality of Pakistan are what make it one of the best tourism sites in the world.
 Often, you will go entire trips without having to pay a dime!
 Such is the hospitality of the people of Pakistan.

 While packing for Pakistan, dressing for the weather will be the hardest thing to do.
 But click here to read a good guide about what to wear in Pakistan.

 Pants or trousers with any sort of shirt will be sufficient for men for daily wear.
 You can wear t-shirts, polos, and formal shirts with no one batting an eye.
 As for shorts, you can wear those too, but then the people will give you stares as they’re meant for the home only.
-Men wearing tank tops are very rare in Pakistan, so it’s best to avoid those.
+Men wearing tank tops are very rare here, so it’s best to avoid those.

 However, the mountains won’t allow you to wear this.
 They are cold even in the summers.
 Irrespective of whether you’re trekking or not, warm clothes that should pack your body with robust shoes are a necessity if you’re about to visit the northern side.

-How to find accommodation in Pakistan?
+How to find the best accommodation in Pakistan?

 Finding accommodation can be difficult in Pakistan.
 Online bookings and websites can be useful, but only if you are staying at high-end hotels.
-The rest of them prefer direct calls for the reservations of rooms, especially up north where most of the mountain ranges and valleys are.
+The rest of them prefer direct calls for the reservations of rooms, especially up north, where most of the mountain ranges and valleys are.

 For women, Female Pakistan Travelers is a popular group to get information on accommodation, clothing, and other aspects.